Language Guide

 Functions can be introduced using \

-anonymous.
-To create recursive functions,
+and are anonymous.
+To create recursive functions, the rec

-keyword or an explicit type
+keyword or an explicit type annotation is required:

 let rec sum = \x -> case x